 - Meg Daly, Founder and President of The Underline, Miami, FL

 - Asali DeVan Ecclesiastes, Strategic Neighborhood Development Director of New Orleans Business Alliance, New Orleans, LA

 - Vivian Garcia, Manager of The 606 at the Chicago Park District, Chicago, IL

 - Neil Gagliardi, Director of Urban Design, NYC Department of Transportation, representing the El-Space Program, New York, NY

 - Walter Hood, Founder and Creative Director of Hood Studio design firm, representing Splashpad Park, Oakland, CA; and Viaduct Rail Park, Philadelphia, PA

-- Brian McGowan, President and CEO of the Atlanta BeltLine, Atlanta, GA
+- Stacy Patton, Real Estate and Asset Management Director of the Atlanta BeltLine, Atlanta, GA

 - Adam Nicklin and Marc Ryan, Co-Founders and Principals of PUBLIC WORK design firm, representing The Bentway, Toronto, Canada